 attend any pre-arranged meetings in school or contact the office to make an alternative appointment.

-conduct themselves in a respectful and tolerant manner in school.
+conduct themselves in a respectful and tolerant manner during all exchanges with staff.

-On the advice of the North Eastern Education and Library Board the school has put in place arrangements for addressing the most serious situations where the approach of a parent/guardian might amount to harassment of teachers in the workplace.
+On the advice of the Education Authority the school has put in place arrangements for addressing the most serious situations where the approach of a parent/guardian might amount to harassment of teachers in the workplace.

+The Board of Governors, Principal and staff would like to thank parents/guardians for their co-operation and support in this matter and look forward to working together to further strengthen the home/school partnership.